mgurdal/aegis/docs/decorators.md

 ---------
 *``aegis.decorators.login_required``*

-If not authenticated user tries to reach to a `login_required` end-point returns `UNAUTHORIZED` response.
+If unauthorized user tries to reach to a `login_required` end-point returns `UNAUTHORIZED` response.

 ```python